 One of the most frequently asked questions we get is, "How can I get a viscosity reading from the Bostwick Consistometer?"
 The answer is, "You can't."
 We've elaborated on this in other articles.
 We've even got a great infographic to explain the difference.
 With this article, I hope to advance the understanding of the difference between these concepts even further.To try and put it simply, consistency is the relative ability of a sample to flow.
 The results that the consistometer gives you won't be standards used worldwide, nationwide, or even industry-wide, because they can't be.
 The consistometer can only tell you how far your product will spread under its own weight in the amount of time you set.

 Viscosity is more complex.
-Viscosity is the measure of how hard it is to force a substance into motion (aka "flow").
+Viscosity is the measure of how hard it is to force a substance into motion, or flow.
 With most substances, the amount of force and/or the amount of time the force is applied will alter a substance's viscosity.
-That said, the results you get from a viscometer are numbers that can be colmpared to industry, national, and international standards.
+That said, the results you get from a viscometer are numbers that can be compared to industry, national, and international standards.

 Clear as mud?

-The fact remains that these two phenomena are similar enough to warrent the question, "Do I need to test consistency or viscosity?"
+The fact remains that these two phenomena are similar enough to warrant the question, "Do I need to test consistency or viscosity?"

 Consistency and viscosity are measured differently, and each has its own instrument to do the job.
 Let's start with a primer on the instruments themselves: